About Tai Chi

 Tai chi is a set of slow, flowing movements developed to release tension and restore your health and balance.

-It is also a martial art and teaches you to become and remain calm and centred even under the most stressful of circumstances.
-The lessons of tai chi will benefit every area of your life.
+Tai chi is also a martial art and teaches you to relax and remain calm and centred even under the most stressful of circumstances.
+The lessons of tai chi will benefit every area of your life for the rest of your life.

 • Learn to relax and stay relaxed under pressure